NicoletMK/CloudComputing/README.md

 # Setup
-This project is build on Linux OS.
+This project is build in Linux OS.

 Setup a Hadoop cluster consisting of 2 VMs in the Chameleon cloud and start the Hadoop daemon processes.